 - provide 1:1 counselling sessions for vulnerable children.

 - support children with Special Educational Needs, making us an inclusive school.

 - support children who are presenting with gaps in their social and emotional development.

 - provide an intervention hub for children who require support.

 - encourage Physical activity.
 Children in Key Stage 1 and 2 PE twice per week as well as 30 minutes structured active time per day.
+Complete the daily mile.
 We enter competitions intra-school and inter-school matches.

 - provide a young leaders program for children in upper Key Stage 2.

 - encourage cycling, scootering and walking to school and provide storage space.

 - promote healthy eating and teach about food and nutrition.